HydraViT: Stacking Heads for a Scalable ViT: Introduction

 To accommodate devices with various constraints, \glspl{ViT} offer multiple independently trained models with different sizes and hardware requirements, such as the number of parameters, FLOPS, MACs, and hardware settings such as latency and RAM, with sizes typically increasing nearly at a logarithmic scale \citep{kudugunta2023matformer}, see Table~\ref{tab:comparison}.
 Overall, in the configurations of \glspl{ViT}, the number of heads and their corresponding embedded dimension in \gls{MHA} emerges as the key hyperparameter that distinguishes them.

-While being a reasonable solution for hardware adaptability, this approach has two primary disadvantages: (1) Despite not having a significant accuracy difference, each of these models needs to be individually trained, tuned, and stored, which is not suitable for downstream scenarios where the hardware availability changes over time.
+While being a reasonable solution for hardware adaptability, this approach has two primary disadvantages: (1) Despite \review{larger models, e.g., ViT-S and ViT-B,} not having a significant accuracy difference, each of these models needs to be individually trained, tuned, and stored, which is not suitable for downstream scenarios where the hardware availability changes over time.
 (2) Although the configuration range covers different hardware requirements, the granularity is usually limited to a small selection of models and cannot cover all device constraints.

 \paragraph{Observation} By investigating the architecture of these configurations, we notice that ViT-Ti, ViT-S, and ViT-B share the same architecture, except they differ in the size of the embeddings and the corresponding number of attention heads they employ, having 3, 6, and 12 heads, respectively.
 In essence, this can be expressed as $ViT_{T}\subseteq ViT_{S} \subseteq ViT_{B}$, see Table~\ref{tab:comparison}.